roshith-prakash/roshith-prakash/README.md

 <br/>
 <p>
 Hey, I am Roshith Prakash, a full-stack web developer based out of Mumbai.
-I primarily focus on developing full-stack web applications using the MERN stack.
+Driven by a relentless pursuit of excellence, I am poised to make meaningful contributions in the realm of Full Stack Development, leveraging my diverse skill set, attention to detail, and unwavering commitment to innovation and growth.
+Currently employed at WhatCode - I work on a range of Web2 and Web3 projects, leveraging my skills in frontend and backend development in order to fulfill the requirements.
+I aspire to learn, grow and build meaningful solutions.
+Let's Connect!
 </p>

 <h3 align="left">Let's Connect:</h3>